AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     <item name="toolbarBackground">#FFCCCCCC</item>

-For a complete list of customizables, just open AviaryFeather/res/values/themes.xml and see what’s inside the main <style> tag
+For a complete list of customizables, just open AviaryFeather/res/values/themes.xml and see what’s inside the main &lt;style&gt; tag

 ### 7 Localization